List of Kamen Rider Gotchard characters: DreaDriver

-The DreaDriver (ドレッドライバー, Doreddoraibā) is a malevolent sentient belt which was created by the Three Dark Sisters along with dark copies of the Ride Chemy Cards called Replichemy Cards (レプリケミーカード, Repurikemī Kādo) to counteract the likes of Gotchard and Valvarad (warrior) by either possessing its host or having one of the sisters utilize it to transform into Kamen Rider Dread (仮面ライダードレッド, Kamen Raidā Doreddo).
+The DreaDriver (ドレッドライバー, Doreddoraibā) is a malevolent sentient belt which was created by the Three Dark Sisters along with dark copies of the Ride Chemy Cards called Replichemy Cards (レプリケミーカード, Repurikemī Kādo) to counteract the likes of Kamen Rider Gotchard and Valvarad by either possessing its host or having one of the sisters utilize it to transform into Kamen Rider Dread (仮面ライダードレッド, Kamen Raidā Doreddo).
 However, normal humans who transform with this belt will have their life force drained.

-Using Kenichi Saruhara's AI research, Glion modifies the DreaDriver to create the Dreatrooper (ドレットルーパー, Dorettorūpā), an autonomous version of Dread that allows it to operate without a host.
+Using Kenichi Saruhara's AI research, Glion modifies the DreaDriver to create the Dreatrooper (ドレットルーパー, Dorettorūpā), an autonomous version of Kamen Rider Dread that allows it to operate without a host.
 When Glion converts the entire planet Earth into gold, Clotho uses the DreaDriver in a last ditch effort to take down her creator, only to lose her life in the process.
-Glion summons Dreatrooper Type Army as reinforcements to his campaign, but all of them are converted into raw materials by Gotchard into a copy of planet Earth for the Chemies to inhabit.
+Glion summons Dreatrooper Type Army as reinforcements to his campaign, but all of them are converted into raw materials by Kamen Rider Gotchard into a copy of planet Earth for the Chemies to inhabit.

 In the alternate timeline where he achieved world domination, Glion managed to produce Dreatroopers en-masse, with Type Army serving as grunts while being led by the normal Dreatroopers and the Dark Death Masks to fight Daybreak and the other survivors.
-Dreatrooper Type Army made their way to the present day timeline to expand Glion's rule, but they were destroyed by the combined efforts of the Alchemist Academy, Legend, Gavv, and a brief intervention from Tsukasa Kadoya.
+Dreatrooper Type Army made their way to the present day timeline to expand Glion's rule, but they were destroyed by the combined efforts of the Alchemist Academy, Kamen Riders Legend and Gavv, and a brief intervention from Tsukasa Kadoya.

 A user of the DreaDriver utilizes the Repli Steamliner Replichemy Card in conjunction with the belt itself to transform into Kamen Rider Dread Type Zero (零式, Zeroshiki).
 While transformed, they can use other Replichemy Cards to grant themselves the use of either an enhanced ability or a Bloody (ブラッディー, Buraddī) weapon based on the corresponding card.
 Amidst its users, the DreaDriver acquires unique Replichemy Cards that can combine with Repli Steamliner to achieve stronger Types (式, Shiki) forms, which are as follows: